Ko Samet: Transport

-There are two main arteries on Ko Samet: the northern route connects Hat Sai Kaeo to Ao Klang and Ao Noina.
-The central route consists of four smaller roads.
-The first road links Sai Kaeo beach to Ao Phai and Ao Phutsa.
-The second road connects the center of island to Ao Wong Duean.
-The third road connects the first road to Ao Thapthim and Ao Nuan.
-The fourth road connects the first road to Ao Phrao.
+There are two main arteries on Ko Samet: the northern route connects Hat Sai Kaeo to Ao Klang and Ao Noina, while the central route consists of four smaller roads.
+The first road links Hat Sai Kaeo to Ao Phai and Ao Phutsa; the second connects the centre of the island to Ao Wong Duean; the third connects the first road to Ao Thapthim and Ao Nuan; and the fourth connects the first road to Ao Phrao.